Multi-Agent Teams Hold Experts Back: Epistemic Deference Analysis Methodology

 \subsection{Theoretical Grounding}

 Our coding scheme integrates insights from multiple literatures in social epistemology, negotiation theory, and organizational learning.
 The theoretical foundations for each code are as follows:

-\paragraph{Conceptual Foundation: Why Study Epistemic Deference?} The preemption thesis \citep{raz1986morality,grundmann2025epistemic} distinguishes between treating expert testimony as \emph{evidence to integrate} versus \emph{authority to defer to}.
+\paragraph{Conceptual Foundation: Why Study Epistemic Deference?} The preemption thesis \citep{raz1986morality,zagzebski2012} distinguishes between treating expert testimony as \emph{evidence to integrate} versus \emph{authority to defer to}.
 When genuine expertise is recognized, proper epistemic deference involves preemption—the expert's judgment replaces rather than supplements the layperson's reasoning.
-Research on expert-novice relationships \citep{lackey2018} demonstrates the importance of this distinction for effective knowledge transmission.
-Additionally, work on epistemic virtues shows that both persistence in one's informed views \citep{nemeth2018} and responsiveness to others' contextual insights \citep{eisikovitsfeldman2025} play critical roles in collaborative reasoning.
+Additionally, work on epistemic virtues shows that persistence in one's informed views plays a critical role in collaborative reasoning \citep{nemeth2018}, but so too can appropriate responsiveness to others' contextual insights.

-\paragraph{Code-Specific Justifications:} \begin{itemize} \item \textbf{[ED] Epistemic Deference:} Grounded in Grundmann's \citeyear{grundmann2025epistemic} analysis of the preemption thesis, this code captures instances where non-experts recognize superior epistemic authority and allow expert judgment to replace their own reasoning.
+\paragraph{Code-Specific Justifications:} \begin{itemize} \item \textbf{[ED] Epistemic Deference:} Grounded in Zagzebski's \citeyear{zagzebski2012} analysis of the preemption thesis, this code captures instances where non-experts recognize superior epistemic authority and allow expert judgment to replace their own reasoning.
 This represents the normatively appropriate response to identified expertise.

 \item \textbf{[IC] Integrative Compromise:} Drawing on Pruitt \& Carnevale's \citeyear{pruittcarnevale1993} dual-concern model of negotiation, this code identifies attempts to find middle-ground solutions that balance multiple perspectives.
 While effective in value-based negotiations, this approach is epistemically problematic when applied to expertise asymmetries—it treats expert knowledge as one preference among many rather than as authoritative.